nyaberi-mayaka/alx-higher_level_programming/0x06-python-classes/README.md

 guillaume@ubuntu:~/0x06$
 ```
 ### 4. Access and update private attribute
-Write a class Square that defines a square by: (based on 3-square.py)
+Write a class Square that defines a square by: (based on `3-square.py`)

-Private instance attribute: size:
+* Private instance attribute: size:
-property def size(self): to retrieve it
+	* property `def size(self):` to retrieve it
-property setter def size(self, value): to set it:
+	* property setter `def size(self, value):` to set it:
-size must be an integer, otherwise raise a TypeError exception with the message size must be an integer
+		* `size` must be an integer, otherwise raise a `TypeError` exception with the message `size must be an integer`
-if size is less than 0, raise a ValueError exception with the message size must be >= 0
+		* if size is less than `0`, raise a `ValueError` exception with the message `size must be >= 0`
-Instantiation with optional size: def __init__(self, size=0):
+* Instantiation with optional size: `def __init__(self, size=0):`
-Public instance method: def area(self): that returns the current square area
+* Public instance method: `def area(self):` that returns the current square area
-You are not allowed to import any module
+* You are not allowed to import any module

-Why?
+**Why?**

-Why a getter and setter?
+*Why a getter and setter?*

-Reminder: size is a private attribute.
+Reminder: `size` is a private attribute.
 We did that to make sure we control the type and value.
 Getter and setter methods are not 100% Python, but more OOP.
 With them, you will be able to validate the assignment of a private attribute and also define how getting the attribute value will be available from outside - by copy? by assignment? etc. Also, adding type/value validation in the setter will centralize the logic, since you will do it in only one place.

 ```
 guillaume@ubuntu:~/0x06$ cat 4-main.py